UCplus Dansk has won the tender for Danish Language Education in Ringkøbing/Skjern municipality from January 2021

 UCplus Dansk has won the tender for Danish Language Education in Silkeborg municipality from May 2021.
-This means that we are opening another UCplus Language School in Denmark, and we are really looking forward to getting started.
+This means that we are opening another UCplus Language Center in Denmark, and we are really looking forward to getting started.

 In addition to Silkeborg, Greve, Solrød and Vesthimmerland, UCplus Dansk also has the tender for Danish Language Education in Copenhagen.